 Admission Policy, B.S. in Health Sciences

 Applicants must complete SBU admission requirements for the program and provide a copy of current professional license or certificate, if applicable, and official transcripts of all college courses.
-Admission conference with a member of the Health Sciences faculty is required.

 Students Applying to the BSHS Program